Introducing our aircraft

 This will show the direction your aircraft is heading.
 N for North, E for East, W for West and S for South.

 This will show which way the aircraft is banking.
-Somewhat similar to the attitude meter.
+It is somewhat similar to the altitude meter.

 This instrument shows the altitude in feet.
-The short hand displays in 1000 feet increments, while the long hand is in 100 feet increments.
+The short hand displays in increments of 1000 feet, while the long hand is in increments of 100 feet.

 We tune-up the engines on the aircraft before takeoff so that your flight can be a safe and enjoyable one.

-In addition to the pre-flight engine checks, we do a variety of check-ups on the system including engine maintenance/adjustments, propeller checks, instrument checks/adjustments, flight control system checks, aircraft frame/interior/seat belts checks, cylinder compression check, oil change and wire check every 100 hours of flight time in accordance to the FAA’s code.
+In addition to pre-flight engine checks, we perform a variety of checks on the system including engine maintenance/adjustments, propeller checks, instrument checks/adjustments, flight control system checks, aircraft frame/interior/seat belts checks, cylinder compression check, and oil changes and wire checks for every 100 hours of flight time in accordance with FAA codes.

 Carl is an A&P (Airframe and Powerplant) and IA (Inspection Authorization) licensed mechanic.
-He personally goes through a checklist of several dozens of items to guarantee that each aircraft is in top condition.
+He personally goes through a checklist of several dozen items to guarantee that each aircraft is in top condition.
 Only A&P approved mechanics are able to approve an aircraft as being flight-worthy after a checkup.